Word Meanings - TREMBLING - Book Publishers vocabulary database

 The mahoganylike wood of the Australian Eucalyptus marginata.
 See Eucalyptus. - DEMORALIZATION

 The act of corrupting or subverting morals.
-Especially: The act of corrupting or subverting discipline, courage, hope, etc., or the state of being corrupted or subverted in discipline, courage, etc.; as, the demoralization of an army or navy. - ALARM
+Especially: The act of corrupting or subverting discipline, courage, hope, etc., or the state of being corrupted or subverted in discipline, courage, etc.; as, the demoralization of an army or navy. - HURRY-SKURRY

 1. A summons to arms, as on the approach of an enemy.
 Arming to answer in a night alarm.
 Shak.
 2. Any sound or information intended to give notice of approaching danger; a warming sound to arouse attention; a warning of danger.
-Sound an alarm in - HURRY-SKURRY
+Sound an alarm in - JARRING

 Shaking; disturbing; discordant.
 "A jarring sound."
 Dryden. - COMPOSE